DoctorMcKay/node-websocket13/README.md

 [![paypal](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=N36YVAT42CZ4G&item_name=node%2dwebsocket13&currency_code=USD)

 This is a pure-JavaScript implementation of [WebSockets version 13](https://tools.ietf.org/html/rfc6455).
-It has only one lightweight dependency.
+It has no large or native dependencies.
 It can establish connections to WebSocket servers (as a client), and also accept connections from clients (as a server).

 **Requires node.js v4.0.0 or later.**